Muhammad-Waleed-ur-Rehman/Task1-exploring-and-visualizing-simple-dataset/README.md

-# Task 1: Exploration and Visualization of Simple Dataset of IRIS
+# Task 1: Exploration and Visualization of Simple Dataset

+## IRIS Data set Exploration and Visualisation
-## Objective
+## Task objective

 To perform exploratory data analysis (EDA) on the Iris dataset and visualize feature distributions, relationships, and outliers using Python.